 What's the best way to handle rejection when you are relaunching your career?
-Tips and advice from Carol Fishman Cohen, Chair and Co-Founder iRelaunch, and Valerie Cherneski, Founder Cherneski Coaching and iRelaunch Coach.
+Tips and advice from Carol Fishman Cohen, Chair and Co-Founder iRelaunch, and Valerie Cherneski, Founder Cherneski Coaching.

 Carol Fishman Cohen: Welcome to 3, 2, 1 iRelaunch...
 I'm Carol Fishman Cohen, CEO and Co-Founder of iRelaunch, the industry leader in career reentry resources.
 In each episode of 3, 2, 1 iRelaunch, we'll be speaking with guest experts in the career reentry space to help make your transition back to work smooth and successful.